-Analysis of mandatory and voluntary responses received from the section 71 Notice published under Phase 2 of the DSL IU (December 2012) indicates that there are approximately 1325 substances for which no information was submitted, including 260 polymers and 65 substances currently on the DSL under masked names.
-Further updates from the analysis of survey results will be shared in the coming months.
+Analysis of mandatory and voluntary responses received from the section 71 Notice published under Phase 2 of the DSL IU (December 2012) indicates that there are approximately 1,325 substances for which no information was submitted, including 260 polymers and 65 substances currently on the DSL under "masked names".

-The list of substances for which no information was submitted under Phase 2 of the DSL IU is now available.
-These substances will be considered under the Rapid Screening and Polymer approaches.
+The list of Substances for which no information was submitted under Phase 2 of the Domestic Substances List Inventory Update is available.
+These substances are being considered under the Rapid Screening and Polymer approaches.

 In December 2012, a Notice was issued in the Canada Gazette, Part I: Vol. 146, No. 48 - December 1, 2012 under section 71 of CEPA 1999.
 This Notice applied to approximately 2,700 Substances in Phase 2 of the DSL IU.